qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 Curve analysis overview
 -----------------------

-The base class :class:`CurveAnalysis` implements the multi-objective optimization on different sets of experiment results.
+The base class :class:`.CurveAnalysis` implements the multi-objective optimization on different sets of experiment results.
 A single experiment can define sub-experiments consisting of multiple circuits which are tagged with common metadata, and curve analysis sorts the experiment results based on the circuit metadata.